 It took many years, but eventually Spain’s Supreme court ruled that almost all timeshare contracts sold since 1999 are deemed inherently unfair and unenforceable.

-This will come as great news to the hundreds of thousands Spanish timeshare owners who want to both free themselves from their costly timeshares and avoid passing the burden on to their children or spouses.
+This will come as great news to the hundreds of thousands Spanish timeshare owners who want to free themselves from the burden of paying for their timeshare property for the rest of their lives – and then pass the financial commitment on to their children or spouses.